winterdharma/DharmaPearls/01_agama/samyukta/02/index.md

 <h1><a href="../index.html">The Related Discourses</a></h1>
 <h2>2.
 The Sense Fields</h2>

-<p>This group of <em>sūtra</em>s has the twelve sense fields (入處, lit. “entry places,” P/S. <em>āyatana</em>) as its common theme.
+<div class="intro"><p>This group of <em>sūtra</em>s has the twelve sense fields (入處, lit. “entry places,” P/S. <em>āyatana</em>) as its common theme.
 These sense fields were roughly equivalent to what we call “senses” in modern English, but the concept had a broader meaning.
 It included both the sense organs and the external mediums that they detect.
 It also included the mind as a sixth sense in addition to the five physical senses.</p>

 <p>There were a total of twelve sense fields, when the two lists of six internal and six external sense fields were combined.
 The internal sense fields are the sense organs themselves: the eyes, ears, nose, tongue, body, and mind.
 The external sense fields consist of six mediums of sensory experience: visual forms, sounds, odors, flavors, touches, and mental objects.
 These twelve sense fields represented access points of experience separated into six channels or fields that operate simultaneously.</p>

 This section of SĀ consists of 285 individual <em>sūtra</em>s when abbreviated variants are counted.
 This material spanned fascicles 8, 9, 43, 11, and 13 of <cite>Taisho</cite> edition (T99), which were rearranged into this order in Yinshun’s reconstruction.

-See the notes listed in the introduction to the [Aggregates](../01/index.html){:target="_blank"} regarding conventions followed in the list below.
+See the notes listed in the introduction to the <a href="../01/index.html" target="_blank">Aggregates</a> regarding conventions followed in the list below.

 <p>The English translation of this <em>saṃyukta</em> is incomplete and remains a work in progress.
-Please feel free to send any <a href="mailto:dharmapearls1@gmail.com">feedback or corrections</a>.</p>
+Please feel free to send any <a href="mailto:dharmapearls1@gmail.com">feedback or corrections</a>.</p></div>

 <hr/>